Meet our HGTC Spotlight Student

 Naomi plans to transfer to Coastal Carolina University after she completes the Associate in Arts program at HGTC.
 There she will continue for her Bachelor’s Degree in Education and hopes to become a middle or high school English teacher.

-Zachery Klingler: Emergency Medical Technology student at HGTC!
+Zachery Klingler: Emergency Medical Technology

 When Zach began looking for educational opportunities he was brand new to the area.
 Friends recommended HGTC, and he quickly found the EMT program and knew it was what he had been looking for.